 Winter driving in Switzerland requires additional preparation.
 Find rules and tips here.

 These are more Swiss traffic regulations to take into account:

 - If a driving lane is closed, you have to allow drivers from this closed lane to merge into your lane.

 - In case of accidents, quick access for emergency services is required.
 In slow traffic, drivers have to create a so-called "Rettungsgasse".
-This means that one row of cars is being formed on the very left side of the road and or more rows on the right side, thus creating an improvised lane in between.
+This means that one row of cars is being formed on the very left side of the road and one or more rows on the right side.
+This way, you'll create an improvised lane in between.
 You can be fined if you don't make enough space for emergency services.

 - You're advised to turn off the engine when you need to wait for traffic lights, railroad crossings, etc. Sometimes this is obligatory.